christiantroyandrada/chat-microservices/deploy/INFISICAL_SETUP.md

 2. Secret takes effect on next deployment
 3. To apply immediately:
    - Trigger manual deployment in GitHub Actions
-   - Or SSH to VPS and run: `bash deploy/deploy-vps.sh`
+   - Or re-run the workflow from the Actions tab

 ## Alternative: Manual Secret Management